Contact:

 Subgrades and foundations

 The foundation is constructed frost-free with a load-bearing, compacted foundation level.
 Capillary-breaking layers and a drain pipe (perforated pipe) at the base are common, reducing the risk of backwater.
 For retaining walls, slight batter and terracing are considered to improve stability geometry.
 Transitions to adjacent components receive expansion joint and constructive details to avoid restraint.
+Settlement sensitivity, groundwater level, and potential soft layers are clarified by geotechnical exploration; bearing pressures remain within admissible limits with appropriate base width and stiffness.

 Water management and drainage

 Water is the main cause of frost damage, efflorescence, and mortar loss.
 Therefore, filter fleece, drainage layers, and water removal behind and beneath the wall must be considered.
 In dry stone walls, open joints provide the drainage function; in mortared walls, weep holes and defined drainage help.
+Typical practice includes a slight back slope of the sub-base, protected outfalls, and, if specified, weep hole spacing in regular intervals with splash protection to the front face.

 Construction execution step by step

 Professional execution combines dimensional accuracy, careful selection of bearing surfaces, and good interlock.
 Large-format stones are pre-shaped, cleaned, and sorted by course thickness.
 Joint widths remain uniform; head joints are staggered, and through cross-joints are avoided.
 In mortared walls, mortar is applied fully to bed and head joints; the surface receives a struck joint finish as required or remains open-pored.
+Weather-sensitive works are planned with curing protection, and tolerances for line, plumb, and face evenness are observed and documented.

-Dry stone wall—proven practice
+Dry stone wall – proven practice

 • Construct sub-base, install capillary-breaking layer, provide base slope.